MinaAashraf/Array-Sorting/README.md

 # Sorted-Arr
-Assembly program to take array from the user and sort it with simple sorting algorithms
+Assemby program that takes array of numbers from the user, sorts it with one of the three simple algorithms (depending on the user desire) and prints the sorted array.

+Tools: MASM32, Irvine32 Library, Visual Studio